U.S. Olympic swimmer accuses ex-coach of sexual abuse when she was 16

 “I’ve realized that stories like my own are too important to go unwritten,” Kukors, 28, said in a statement on Wednesday.

-His swimming club, the King Aquatic Club in Washington state, said in a statement that the news “broke our collective hearts.”
-Hutchison remained a club executive but had no “direct interaction with our swimmers for a very long time,” the statement said.
+His swimming club, the King Aquatic Club in Washington state, said in a statement the news “broke our collective hearts.”
+Hutchison remained a club executive but had no “direct interaction with our swimmers for a very long time,” it said.

-Kukors, whom the club described as “part of the King Aquatic family,” said she first met Hutchison through the club.
+Kukors said she first met Hutchison through the club.
+It described her as “part of the King Aquatic family.”

 Investigators from the U.S. Department of Homeland Security have searched Hutchison’s Seattle home, a department spokeswoman said, describing it as an investigation into “alleged online child exploitation,” without giving further details.